close Business Finance Invest Bullets Most Viewed

 Simply put, the commodities produced from America would be costlier than the ones imported from other countries.
 So, the consumers would opt for the imported goods, leaving the US-produced ones to eat dust in the godowns.
 This means that America won’t achieve its required capital because of less revenue from its home production.
 Plus, the little revenue generated would then be utilised to pay for import costs in order to meet demands.
 The situation would be a no-win for America from both ends.

-Capital generated from trade contributes around 25% towards the USA's economy.
+Capital generated from trade contributes around 25% to the USA's economy.
 This big figure cannot be ignored in the long run.
 So, the USA would look for more lenders increasing its already large bundle of debt.
 Hence, its debt will keep growing, leading to the further demise of the country's economy.

 How Will the US Dollar Collapse Affect India?

 When compared to the Indian Rupee, the US Dollar stands at the value of 82.56 INR today.
 The exchange rate of INR & USD keeps on changing every day.
 Despite other countries being highly dependent on foreign economies, India will suffer less.
-In fact, the reduction in US Dollars value would boost foreign investments in India.
+In fact, the reduction in US Dollar value would boost foreign investments in India.
 Since the fall of the Dollar entails a higher ROI for investors, Indian markets would become bullish, leading to a high inflow of Foreign Institutional Investments (FII) & Foreign Portfolio Investment (FPI).

 This also affects the companies in the country as their foreign partners are bringing in more capital, boosting the company's growth.
 The reduction in Dollar value would entail an increase in exports as well.
 But the export angle has a different side as well.
 Being the largest importer of Crude Oil, India would see a rise in prices of oil as fuel and other oil commodities are traded using USD as their value.
 This would cause difficulties for India as the demand might reduce from foreign countries because of high prices.